 Mountain biking is an inherently risky activity and it is crucial for our coaches to be properly trained to handle injuries out on the trail.
 As the North Carolina League is not a medical provider, we are not able to provide our own training and must rely on opportunities available from outside licensed providers.

-Trainings will be held on the Saturday of weekends we are offering OTBS 101 trainings, see schedule below.
+Trainings will be held on the Saturday of weekends we are offering OTBS 101 trainings.
 Level 2 Coach Requirement: Basic First Aid (4+ hours) for coaches practicing/riding within one hour of definitive care and Wilderness First Aid (16 hours) for any coaches practicing/riding further than 1 hour from definitive care.
 Level 3 Coach Requirement: NICA Approved First Aid (8 hours) for coaches practicing/riding within one hour of definitive care and Wilderness First Aid (16 hours) for any coaches practicing/riding further than 1 hour from definitive care.
 Time to definitive care means approximately how long it would take for Emergency Medical Services to reach, evacuate and deliver a critically injured patient to a hospital.

 Substitutions for your NICA First Aid Requirement

 Certain professions and associated training often exceed NICA’s first aid requirements.
 If you have qualifications on this list, just upload the corresponding documentation directly into Pit Zone in place of your first aid certification.

 For more information regarding the first aid requirements for Level 2 and Level 3 Coaches, please see the NICA Coach License Program – First Aid Requirements:

 Please contact Shawn Moore with any questions about coach training.